 Westwing Home & Living Listed by coinbasecartel Ransomware Group

-On February 24, 2026, the ransomware group coinbasecartel added Westwing Home & Living to its public leak site, confirming that internal files had been exfiltrated from the European home furnishings retailer.
+On February 24, 2026, the ransomware group coinbasecartel added Westwing Home & Living to its public leak site, claiming that internal files had been exfiltrated from the European home furnishings retailer.

 Westwing Home & Living, headquartered in Munich, Germany, operates an online membership model selling furniture, décor, and lifestyle products across 11 European countries.
 Public reporting indicates the company suffered a ransomware attack in which attackers copied internal documents before encrypting systems or demanding payment.
 The coinbasecartel leak page, hosted on the dark web, now lists Westwing and provides samples of the stolen material.
 No confirmed total of affected customer records has been published, and the precise volume and sensitivity of the exposed files remain unclear from available reporting.
 The incident follows the group’s typical pattern of posting victim companies after an initial access and data exfiltration phase.